-Any Notice of Appeal shall be made within 3 working days of receipt of the selection decision/appeal decision to a sole arbitrator appointed in accordance with the 'Sport Resolutions' Arbitration Rules' (UK) (a trading name of The Sports Dispute Resolution Panel Ltd - Company No. 3351039).
+Sport Resolutions will appoint an Appeal Panel consisting of a sole arbitrator in accordance with the 'Sport Resolutions' Arbitration Rules' (UK) (a trading name of The Sports Dispute Resolution Panel Ltd - Company No. 3351039).
 The Appeal shall be governed by the Arbitration Act 1996 and Sport Resolutions (UK)'s Appeal Arbitration Rules, which Rules are deemed to be incorporated by reference to this clause.
 The decision of the sole arbitrator binding on all concerned.
-A copy of the Notice of Appeal must also be filed at the same time with British Curling (British.Curling@sisport.com).

 The Appeal shall be conducted under Sport Resolutions UK's Appeal Arbitration Rules, as amended by the provisions of this Procedure.